GNU-Ymir/Documentations/types-personnalises/objects/methods.md

 ## Operator overloading

 Operator overloading can be defined within a class.
 Nevertheless, the operation of these overloads is fully similar to that defined outside a class.
-Therefore, the details of these overloads are defined in the following section[Operator overloading](.../../templates/operators.md).
+Therefore, the details of these overloads are defined in the following section [Operator overloading](.../../templates/operators.md).